metanorma/firelight/README.rst

   If you see that in CSS bundle some library CSS appears after your local CSS, then somehow that went wrong.
 Project’s local CSS always comes last.

+- If you add or upgrade a dependency, run ``yarn`` and pay attention if it reports any duplicate instance error.
+If there are such, you need to eliminate them.
+They may cause subtle runtime bugs (and/or spurious typing errors, possibly).

+  You can investigate duplicate virtual instances using the command ``yarn check-for-multiple-instances`` together with ``yarn why [duplicate package name]``.

+  Duplicates may be caused by dependency specification in one of the packages in this repository (e.g., some dependency resolves to another version by another workspace), or some downstream package’s own specification.
+The above commands make it possible to narrow down the cause.

 Conventions
 ~~~~~~~~~~~